-The purpose of this competition is to determine the competitor/team that can, using correct jumping/flying technique with balance and strategy, achieve the most points on performing the five/three defined techniques.
-The techniques to be performed would be, dependent on the division, either, "Jumping upward front snap kick (twimyo nopi ap cha busigi), jumping turning kick (twimyo dollyo chagi), flying spinning side piercing kick (twio dolmyo yop cha jirugi), Jumping reverse turning kick (twimyo bandae dollyo chagi), Flying overhead side piercing kick (twio nomo yop cha jirugi)", OR "Jumping upward front snap kick (twimyo nopi ap cha busigi), jumping turning kick (twimyo dollyo chagi) and Flying overhead side piercing kick (twio nomo yopcha jirugi)",.
+The purpose of this competition is to determine the competitor/team that can, using correct jumping/flying technique with balance and strategy, achieve the most points on performing the three defined techniques.
+The techniques to be performed would be "Jumping upward front snap kick (twimyo nopi ap cha busigi), jumping turning kick (twimyo dollyo chagi), Flying overhead side piercing kick (twio nomo yop cha jirugi)".